 - 2 Tablespoons maple syrup

-- 1/4 tsp salt.
+- ¼ teaspoon salt.

 - Heat oven to 450 and line rimmed baking pan with unbleached parchment.

-- Put almond meal in shallow bowl.
+- Mix almond meal and ground flax in shallow bowl.

 - Bake for 15 minutes, turn and then bake for additional 10 minutes until golden.